raivatshah/CS2100/revision.md

 ## Lecture 2 - Overview of C

-At the lowest level, hardwre components work on 2 states: On(1) & Off(0)/ So data & instructions must be in binary.
+At the lowest level, hardwre components work on 2 states: On(1) & Off(0).
+So data & instructions must be in binary (0 or 1).

 **Different Languages**